 Setting up a company in Thailand can be a complex process, especially when you’re new to this country, the culture, the language, the laws, and the proverbial: “Way things get done”.
-With Bangkok Base, establishing a company is straightforward, simple and cost-effective process.
+With Antares, establishing a company is a straightforward, simple and cost-effective process.
 We do the legwork and take the hassle out of navigating through the legal and procedural maze.

 • Limited Company

 • Regional Office